milanpoudelwebdeveloper/node-express-postgres-boilerplate/README.md

 # node-express-postgres-boilerplate

-The boiler for setting node and express project with postgres.
+The boiler for setting node and express project with postgres in typescript.
 It contains the following packages

 - Express
 - Nodemon, Morgan, ts-node